fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

 I'm working on a project where we want to replace a [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) ORM with an [ASGI](https://en.wikipedia.org/wiki/Asynchronous_Server_Gateway_Interface) ORM, but it's tangled into everything and called from all over the business logic.
 If the ORM would've been decoupled from the objects tossed around in the business logic, it would've been much easier to replace the ORM.

 This blog post outlines an example of how this can be done with [Pydantic](https://github.com/pydantic/pydantic).
-I'm also including a bonus section on decoupling the data store communication via the "Repository pattern".
+I'm also including a bonus section on decoupling the data store communication from the business logic with the help of the "Repository pattern".

 <!-- more -->